-I have been doing this whole mommy-ing thing for nearly 12 years.
+I have been doing this whole mommy-ing thing for more than 15 years.

 In career land, that would probably make me a professional.

 A professional mom or, dare I say, an expert?

 According to my stint on Answers.com as the Parenting Expert, then yeah, totally, I am that.